supremestranger/leoecs-physics/README.md

 * `OnControllerColliderHitChecker` - responsible for `OnControllerColliderHit` (only for `Character Controller` objects) event

 # Events
-When Unity Physics event is raised, the `EcsPhysicsEventsEmitter` creates a new entity-event with a specific component like `OnCollisionEnterEvent` or `OnTriggerStayEvent`.
+When Unity Physics event is raised, the `EcsPhysicsEvents` static class creates a new entity-event with a specific component like `OnCollisionEnterEvent` or `OnTriggerStayEvent`.

 The event component has various amount on fields based on the event.